-R0 is not unique for COVID-19, Chad
+R0 is not unique to COVID-19, Chad

-In other words, not only is R0 not a COVID-19 specific model, but it’s used to estimate the spread of any type of pathogen, including other viruses, bacteria, and parasites.
+In other words, not only is R0 not a COVID-19-specific model, but it’s used to estimate the spread of any type of pathogen, including other viruses, bacteria, and parasites.

 Chad now says R0 is a constant for COVID-19 (or any other pathogen-derived disease for that matter)

 It’s easy to believe that R0 defines a pathogen’s inert ability to spread and cause diseases.
 After all, every time we encounter the R0 definition – in the news, social media, or standing next to Chad – it piggybacks with bad news.
-It makes sense, organizations like the WHO needs some guidelines to make decisions and save our lives, and R0 is a good estimator of a pathogen’s reproductive number.
+It makes sense; organizations like the WHO need some guidelines to make decisions and save our lives, and R0 is a good estimator of a pathogen’s reproductive number.

 Still, that’s not to say that the definition is a pathogen-inert constant; there are three main factors that R0 calculations take into account:

 The longer you’re sick, the higher the probability you’ll spread the virus to other people.
 So, that’s going into the calculations.